-But, having had an appeal to replay that match rejected, Marco Silva's side channeled its frustrations into an energetic performance.
+But, having had an appeal to replay that match rejected, Marco Silva's side channelled their frustrations into an energetic performance.

-The victory lifted the club off the bottom of Group G, above Maribor and to within a point of second-placed Schalke with two games to play.
+The victory lifted them off the bottom of Group G, above Maribor and to within a point of second-placed Schalke with two games to play.

-The German side took the lead through an Islam Slimani own goal, but Naby Sarr equalized and Jefferson's sensational strike put the home side in front early in the second half before Nani tapped in to open a two-goal cushion.
+The German side took the lead through an Islam Slimani own goal, but Naby Sarr equalised and Jefferson's sensational strike put the hosts in front early in the second half before Nani tapped in to open a two-goal cushion.

 Dennis Aogo reduced the deficit late on, but there was still time for Slimani to atone for his error with one at the right end in stoppage time to blow the group wide open.

 Fuelled by the perceived injustice in Gelsenkirchen, Sporting started with the greater intensity without creating anything of note.